vi/dive/README.md

-Start processes in other network/mount/whatever namespace, as created by `unshare` or `lxc-start`.
+Start processes in other network/mount/whatever namespace, as created by `unshare` or `lxc-start` (as long as there is a shared filesytem between the host and container and you use recent enough Linux kernel).
 Also allow users execute programs in other user account or in chroot in controlled way (like sudo, but without setuid-bit in filesystem).

 Works by sending file descriptors over UNIX socket.